History and culture of substituted amphetamines: In film

 Producer David O. Selznick, an amphetamine user, would often dictate long and rambling memos to his directors under the influence of amphetamine.
 The documentary Shadowing The Third Man relates that Selznick introduced The Third Man director Carol Reed to the use of amphetamine, which allowed Reed to bring the picture in below budget and on schedule by filming nearly 22 hours at a time.

 The title of the 2009 movie Amphetamine plays on the double meaning of the word in Chinese.
-Besides the name for the drug, it also means "isn't this his fate? " which figuratively ties to the movie's plot.
+Besides the name for the drug, it also means "isn't this his fate? which figuratively ties to the movie's plot.
 The word is transliterated as 安 非 他 命—"ān fēi tā mìng"—and as commonly happens with transliteration of non-Chinese terms each character has independent meaning as an individual unrelated word.

+In the second scene of the 2011 movie Drive (at 1:50) the auto mechanic shop owner played by Bryan Cranston delivers the following line to the Driver played by Ryan Gosling; "ya look like a zombie kid are yuh gettin any sleep, can I offer you some benzedrine, dexedrine, caffeine, nicotine" mirroring the title of the Jerry Reed song "Benzedrine, Caffeine, Nicotine, (Wish Me Luck)."
+Jerry Reed played the sidekick of the Burt Reynolds outlaw driver in the 1977 road rage film Smokey and the Bandit.

 In mathematics

 Perhaps the most notable example of this is Paul Erdős, one of the most prolific and successful mathematicians in human history.
 He took amphetamine and methylphenidate occasionally throughout his early career.
-He began taking them daily at age 58, when a doctor prescribed them to him to allay the depression associated with his mother's death, and didn't stop until his death at age 83.
+He began taking them daily at age 58, when a doctor prescribed them to him to allay the depression associated with his mother's death and didn't stop until his death at age 83.
 He would also sustain himself on copious amounts of coffee and caffeine pills.
 Erdős took amphetamine despite the concern of his friends, one of whom (Ron Graham) bet him $500 that he could not stop taking the drug for a month.
 Erdős won the bet, but complained:You've showed me I'm not an addict.
 But I didn't get any work done.
 I'd get up in the morning and stare at a blank piece of paper.
 I'd have no ideas, just like an ordinary person.
 You've set mathematics back a month.
 He then promptly resumed his amphetamine use.